Ragdoll Cat Indoor Living Guide

 Vertical Space

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Ragdolls have particular requirements based on their large size, moderate shedding level, and genetic predispositions to HCM and bladder stones.
+Ragdolls bring a large build, a moderate shedding pattern, and breed-specific health risk around HCM and bladder stones — each of those shifts routine care in a different direction.

 Window Perches